AnshSharma100/Lil-Task-X/README.md

 # Lil Task X

 Lil Task X is a prototype for scanning GitHub repositories, cross-referencing them with feature definitions, and producing AI-assisted mappings ready for product or Jira workflows.
-The backend is powered by FastAPI and integrates with NVIDIA's Nemotron model when available.
+The backend is powered by FastAPI and integrates with NVIDIA's NIM service (default model `nvidia/nemotron-nano-12b-v2-vl`) when available.
 A lightweight Streamlit client offers an interactive view over the generated mappings.

 ## Prerequisites
 - Python 3.11+
 - Git
+- Optional: NVIDIA NIM API key stored in `.env` as `NIM_API_KEY`
-- Optional: Docker & Docker Compose for containerised runs
+- Optional: Docker & Docker Compose for containerised runs (local inference fallback)
 - A GitHub token stored in `.env` for private repository access

 ## Local Setup